 With Vatican City inside Rome, it’s easy for this town to embrace the holiday spirit — between its holiday markets, decorations, food, and traditions, Rome is a lovely place to spend Christmas.

-Here’s your guide for how to enjoy Christmas in Rome, Italy.
+Here’s your travel guide for how to enjoy the Christmas season in Rome, Italy.

 A couple other traditional Italian Christmas treats include panettone, a sweet bread usually baked with dried fruits, and pizzelle, light waffle-like cookies.

 If you would like to attend mass in Rome at Christmas, there are many options.
 In addition to services in Italian, there are options for English speakers as well.

 For Christmas Eve, there’s the traditional midnight mass at the Vatican, led by the Pope (which does not actually start at midnight).
 Tickets to attend mass inside the basilica are free and go quickly (usually you need to request them months in advance).
 However, anybody can go to Saint Peter’s Square and watch the mass on large video screens in the piazza.
 It can get crowded and cold, but it’s still nice to be able to witness such a tradition.

 For church services in English, the All Saints’ Anglican Church is a good option.
 It’s between Piazza Del Popolo and the Spanish Steps, so it’s in a convenient location, and the congregation is very welcoming.

 On January 5, don’t forget to hang up your stocking before bed.
 Santa’s work may be done, but La Befana is just getting started.
 According to Italian folklore, an old woman riding a broomstick (sort of like a nice Christmas witch) brings candy or gifts to children on the Eve of the Epiphany.

 Throughout the Christmas season, toys and decorations of La Befana can be found throughout the shops and markets.
 La Befana brings her gifts during the night of January 5, the night before the Feast of the Epiphany on January 6.